The Japanese Magazines That Defined 90s Streetwear Culture

 The Everyman’s Guide

 While many magazines zeroed in on niche subcultures, Hotdog Press had a broader appeal.
 Launched in the 1980s, it was initially a men’s lifestyle magazine, covering everything from dating advice to gadgets.
-But by the 1990s, it had evolved into a key player in Japan’s streetwear scene, serving as a guide for young men navigating this exciting new world.
+But by the 1990s, it had evolved into a key player in Japan’s streetwear scene, serving as a guide for young men navigating this new world.

 It helped a generation of young men define what it meant to be cool, offering them a roadmap to navigate the intersection of style and masculinity.